Code-Institute-Submissions/monkees-milestone-project-one/README.md

 - **Spinning music discs** - This is purely visual and gives users a sense that music is playing.
 These discs constantly spin though, which is due to a limitation as I haven't yet learned JavaScript to make them start and stop spinning when certain actions are completed.
 - **iframes** - The iframe embeds contains two of the band's albums on Spotify.
 Users can click each of the songs and listen to a 30 second preview of them.
 They are then redirected to the Spotify album page to either log in or sign up.
 - **Spotify 'Follow' widget** - Allows users to click the 'Follow' button to follow the band on Spotify.
 If the user isn't signed in to Spotify, clicking the button opens a new window that allows users to login to their Spotify profile to then follow the band.
 - **Audio tracks with controls** - Allows users to listen to the relevant track using the controls.
-Users can also download an mp3 copy of the track to their local drive by using the controls.
+Users can also download an mp3 copy of the track to their local drive on a desktop by using the controls.
 - **Video with controls** - Allows users to watch the video using the controls.
-Users can watch the video on full-screen, and they can also download a copy of the video to their local drive by using the controls.
+Users can watch the video on full-screen, and they can also download a copy of the video to their local drive on a desktop by using the controls.

 #### tickets.html